demo1990/alertmanager-webhook-servicenow/README.md

   http://localhost:9877/webhook
 ```

 The first time this command is run, it will create an incident in ServiceNow.
+Any additionnal run of this command (with the same `groupLabels`) will update the existing incident.

 ### Running unit tests
 ```bash